apache/pulsar/site2/docs/client-libraries-websocket.md

 #### Python producer

-Here's an example Python producer that sends a simple message to a Pulsar {% popover topic %}:
+Here's an example Python producer that sends a simple message to a Pulsar [topic](reference-terminology.md#topic):

 ```python
 import websocket, base64, json